Intrus1ve/Apex-Crypter/README.md

 Have fun, this is probably the most powerful public source available.

-- Much love, Salmoneus (sal) + TraptCode (TC)

-This repo is free to be used by anyone who identifies themselves as human.
-This excludes furries and weaboos.
-Razar is also not permitted.
+- Much love to all those who have helped us and supported us along the way.